Gruz77/Deep-Learning-in-Finance/Volatility_Prediction/README.md

     - adding the third Friday of the month boolean does not add any predictive power.

   - We therefore verify that using deep learning with the help of models is one of the best approaches.

-## Next steps
-  - Optimise the hyperparameters (with a GridSearch for example)